sandraelekes/GMIT-ps/README.md

     You'll find a simple algorithm for the problem if you Google "Newton's method for square roots".
     I really recommend trying to code it up yourself rather than looking at others' implementations.

 This program required hours of research.
-I checked the websites [Geeksforgeeks.org](https://www.geeksforgeeks.org/program-for-newton-raphson-method/), [StackOverflow](https://stackoverflow.com/questions/12850100/finding-the-square-root-using-newtons-method-errors), [Hackernoon](https://hackernoon.com/calculating-the-square-root-of-a-number-using-the-newton-raphson-method-a-how-to-guide-yr4e32zo), [Math.ubc.ca](https://www.math.ubc.ca/~pwalls/math-python/roots-optimization/newton/), but the most helpfull one was a Youtube video by [Mechtutor com](https://www.youtube.com/watch?v=szQUIRPrAgQ).
+Websites used for research and understandig are [Geeksforgeeks.org](https://www.geeksforgeeks.org/program-for-newton-raphson-method/), [StackOverflow](https://stackoverflow.com/questions/12850100/finding-the-square-root-using-newtons-method-errors), [Hackernoon](https://hackernoon.com/calculating-the-square-root-of-a-number-using-the-newton-raphson-method-a-how-to-guide-yr4e32zo), [Math.ubc.ca](https://www.math.ubc.ca/~pwalls/math-python/roots-optimization/newton/), but the most helpfull one was a Youtube video by [Mechtutor com](https://www.youtube.com/watch?v=szQUIRPrAgQ).

 The most challenging part was the understanding how the method works, and the coding after that was just implementing mathematical formulas.

 Like in the Collatz task, here I also implemented checking if the user input indeed is the positive floating-point number.
 This was done with an *if* statement checking if the number was smaller than zero.
 If it is, number was changed into a postive one using absolute value with the help of *abs()* function.